ernesthenry/random-quote-generator/README.md

 ### This is a random quote generator built with React js.
 It's part of the Freecodecamp frontend libraries curriculum.

 ## Project Set up

 In the project directory, you can run:

+### `npm install`

+Then run:

 ### `npm start`